steveh250/MAF/README.md

 # DUMPING GROUND FOR EXPERIMENT NOTES

+## Next Steps
+ - Add RAG (FAISS/Chroma) for input data to ground questions.
+ - Try larger qwen models (qwen3:14b is also 4bit quantized,Q4_K_M, it should be able to be run in about 8GB with about 22GB needed for any decent context window size, qwen3:30b may be a bit too large with any large enough context window.)
+ - Conversational, multi-turn.

 ## Ollama truncating prompts
 Noticed this in the Ollama logs: 'Nov 02 22:57:57 ollama[1011]: time=2025-11-02T22:57:57.174Z level=WARN source=runner.go:159 msg="truncating input prompt" limit=4096 prompt=7268 keep=4 new=4096'
  - Didn't seem able to use things like extra_body in the Python code for the Ollama setup to be able to modify the context window size.